Updated 12th February 2018

 Money for living: - (If you are not living at home and/or being supported by your parents/guardians).
 Please note, Universal Credit has now been introduced in most areas of York and Yorkshire to help you with living costs which for many students now replaces Income Support and Housing Benefit .
 For funding from College - go to the InfoZone to make an appointment to see the Funding and Welfare advisor.

 Paying your rent & bills - Renting a flat can be expensive, especially in York.
 Most students look at sharing a house which can be more economical as bills are shared out amongst all the housemates.
 It is important to check first that you can afford to pay your rent and living expenses.
 Sometimes rent includes bills, If not, remember that you will have to budget for paying for gas, electric, water, TV Licence & phone bills from your part-time job or benefits claim.
 If you are in shared accommodation, the responsibility for paying bills can often be stressful if housemates do not pay their share.
 Find out here what to do if there are problems in shared accommodation

 You will have to pay a deposit or “bond” for most rental properties.
 This is usually the equivalent of one month’s rent and is paid back to you when you leave (providing there is no damage or outstanding rent payments due).
 Find out if your local council runs a “Bond Guarantee Scheme” , which is a written bond for Landlords instead of cash.

 Rent is usually paid monthly.
-If you are a student in further education and on a low income you may be able to get Housing Benefit.
+If you are a student in further education and on a low income you may be able to get the Housing Element of Universal Credit

 Some Letting Agencies only offer accommodation to over 18s, however if you are under 18 it may still be possible if you can provide a financial guarantor, i.e. someone who agrees to cover your costs if you are in financial difficulty.